DueckLab/DueckLab.github.io/about.md

 - Molly Voss
 - Minji Lee, PhD

-_If you are interested in collaborating or connecting with any member of our team at DueckLab, please reach out!_   [ARZDueckLab@mayo.edu](mailto:ARZDueckLab@mayo.edu)
+_If you are interested in collaborating or connecting with any member of our team at DueckLab, please reach out!_   [DueckLab@mayo.edu](mailto:DueckLab@mayo.edu)